-10. Prior to occupation provision of 1 active and 4 passive electric vehicle charging points to serve the on-site parking spaces to be provided.
+10. Prior to occupation/use provision of 1 active and 4 passive electric vehicle charging points to serve the on-site parking spaces shall be provided.
+The facilities shall thereafter be retained for the lifetime of the development.

 Reason: to be in accordance with published Haringey Council Development Management DPD, Chapter 5 Transport & Parking and the published London Plan 2021 Policy T6.1 Residential Parking.